gi-yt/tuxivoice/README.md

 Install the dependencies and make the files tuxi.txt and file.txt in your home directory.
 Make Sure it is empty Then git clone the repo and put tuxivoice in /usr/bin.
 That is it
+## Useful Tips
+To Clear History Delete the contents of tuxi.txt file.txt will contain the answer text.
+Do not touch it!!! if dmenu doesn't display, do the command export LANG=en_US.UTF-8 It  may be because of your locale.